Conversation with Mauricio Padilla of hinter

 Sometimes the boldest ideas are also the simplest ones.
-Tucked into the woods near the Canadian ski resort of Tremblant are two homes that epitomize that notion.
-Created by Mauricio Padilla and his partner Emily Padan (known collectively as hinter), they are the first in a series of homes that the couple hope will not only provide rejuvenating escapes from the bustle of 21st-century life, but also reshape the vacation rental home market.
+Tucked into the woods near the Canadian ski resort of Tremblant, you'll find two homes that epitomize that notion.
+Created by Mauricio Padilla and Emily Padan (known collectively as hinter), they are the first in a series of homes that the couple hope will not only provide rejuvenating escapes from the stresses of 21st-century life, but also reshape the vacation home rental market.

-Mauricio Padilla was born and raised in Quito, Ecuador, but has spent the last 15 years in Montreal, Quebec, where he worked for a decade in software and business.
-On work trips around the world, his perspective started to shift, and the idea for hinter began to take shape.
-It’s a brand that creates, as sustainably as possible, striking but simple architectural spaces that are immersed in nature.
+Born and raised in Quito, Ecuador, Mauricio has spent the last 15 years in Montreal, Quebec, where he worked for a decade in software and business.
+On work trips around the world, his perspective started to shift, and that's when the idea for hinter began to take shape.
+It’s a brand that creates – as sustainably as possible – strikingly simple architectural spaces immersed in nature.

 Hinter’s philosophy really resonates with us at BoutiqueHomes, so we caught up with Mauricio to find out more.

 Mauricio Padilla: “I used to travel a lot for work.
 Every time I went to meetings, I would escape on the weekends and go for these amazing hikes.
 When I was in San Francisco or LA, I would go to Yosemite or I would drive to Joshua Tree.
 The same on the northwestern coast, Vancouver, Seattle.
 When I was hiking in Norway, I visited Trolltunga, which means the troll’s tongue.
 You have to hike 10 hours up a mountain, and you end up in this gorgeous fjord.
 And as I was hiking out there, I kept seeing all these beautiful homes, epic places that you don’t see normally anywhere else.
 I started thinking about nature, architecture, design, and well-being, and how those start playing together.